-The Office of Student Success Programs and Services assists students and their families on an ongoing basis and in times of crisis – including but not limited to meeting academic, medical, financial, and social challenges, as well as providing assistance to assault survivors.
+The Center for Student Success Programs and Services assists students and their families on an ongoing basis and in times of crisis – including but not limited to meeting academic, medical, financial, and social challenges, as well as providing assistance to assault survivors.

 Residence Life and Housing Operations maintains more than 20 residence halls.
 About three in four undergraduates, including all first- and second-year students, live in campus housing, fostering a sense of community and involvement in college life.